 Our vision is to enable all students to develop their:

 Our offer is divided into three pathways, reflecting the differing needs of our students.
 Our pathways cater for our most vulnerable and complex students as well as students who are able to access school and life a little more independently.
 We ensure we are flexible and able to meet our students’ needs; rather than making students fit out curriculum.

 Our curriculum is based upon the Equals Curriculum www.equals.co.uk; this offers formal, semi-formal, informal and pre-formal curriculums which our teachers adapt to meet the needs of their pupils.
 We ensure pupils are regularly observed and assessed for progress within the 5 Areas of Engagement, to guarantee our curriculum is meeting their needs and developing their learning skills.

 Our specialist provision and curriculum is underpinned by a communication and positive behaviour-based model and supports our learners to access the core and wider curriculum and understand their world.
 Our vision for Addington Valley Academy is to provide a positive environment where children and young people access specialist support so that they can learn and achieve.
 Personalised targets are devised from individual long term EHCP outcomes, as such, all learning is carefully planned from 6th Form to early years; ensuring that pupils make good progress and leave with the skills and independence that is required for their next steps.

-Through the joint working of well trained and experienced staff, the school is able to provide an environment that recognises the difficulties Autism can present.
+Through the joint working of well trained and experienced staff and therapists, the school is able to provide an environment that recognises the difficulties autism can present; we then support students in overcoming their barriers.
 The school promotes and supports the development of independence, self-esteem and confidence for each young person.

 Our general approach involves: